What is spina bifida?

 The types of spina bifida include the following:

-- spina bifida occulta - a mild form of spina bifida in which the spinal cord and the surrounding structures remain inside the body, but the back bones in the lower back area fail to form normally.
+- spina bifida occulta - a mild form of spina bifida in which the spinal cord and the surrounding structures remain inside the baby, but the back bones in the lower back area fail to form normally.
 There may be a hairy patch, dimple, or birthmark over the area of the defect.
 Other times, there may be no abnormalities in the area.

 - meningocele - a moderate form of spina bifida in which a fluid-filled sac is visible outside of the back area.
 The sac does not contain the spinal cord or nerves.